video-dev/hlsjs-rfcs/proposals/0003-advanced-segment-downloading.md

 Low-latency transcoders want an HLS client which takes advantage of early segment advertising.
 Hls.js, being the most widely used web HLS client, is in a position to enable all developers access to a FOSS LHLS client.

-# High-Level Explanation
+# Guide-Level Explanation
-[high-level-explanation]: #high-level-explanation
+[Guide-level-explanation]: #guide-level-explanation

 A low-latency manifest is signaled via metadata in the master manifest.
 When Hls.js encounters this tag, it enters low-latency mode.
 In low latency mode, Hls.js instructs it's fragment loader to initiate a connection to each segment in the manifest.
 Throughout the live stream Hls.js continuously re-downloads the manifest and initiates connections against any new segments.
 Hls.js uses the Fetch API with a streaming body response; each segment download is received as multiple smaller chunks.